Moscow Police Detain Member Of Pussy Riot Punk Band - Lawyer - UrduPoint

 Moscow Police Detain Member Of Pussy Riot Punk Band - Lawyer

-Moscow police officers on Saturday detained Veronika Nikulshina, a member of the protest punk band Pussy Riot, the activist's lawyer Dmitry Grabatov told Sputnik
+Moscow police officers on Saturday detained Veronika Nikulshina, a member of the protest punk band Pussy Riot, the activist's lawyer Dmitry Zakhvatov told Sputnik

-MOSCOW (UrduPoint News / Sputnik - 12th June, 2021) Moscow police officers on Saturday detained Veronika Nikulshina, a member of the protest punk band Pussy Riot, the activist's lawyer Dmitry Grabatov told Sputnik.
+MOSCOW (UrduPoint News / Sputnik - 12th June, 2021) Moscow police officers on Saturday detained Veronika Nikulshina, a member of the protest punk band Pussy Riot, the activist's lawyer Dmitry Zakhvatov told Sputnik.

 "Veronika has now been brought to the Meshchansky police department, I am waiting for a meeting.
 She was detained by the police in the Lubyanka area [in Moscow]," the lawyer said.